guillewu/tweetstreamer/README.md

 http://tweetstreamerapp.herokuapp.com/

 ###Description
-- TweetStreamer uses the Twitter streaming API to get the latest streams
+- TweetStreamer uses the Twitter streaming API to get the latest tweets
 - Input a lat/long and a radius to see which tweets are near that area
 - Ruby on Rails, MongoDB, Twitter Streaming API